 Opticron Traveller BGA ED 10×32

+As always, this pair is fully waterproof and well armored, making it the perfect small binocular to stash away in your bag and not worry about damage.
 The exceptional quality comes at a high price, as you may well expect.
 But when you’re looking for a high-quality, packable, and manageable pair of binoculars, it is well worth the price.

 Swarovski Optik EL 10×42